Shared Stewardship

 - The MOU builds on strong, existing partnerships, such as the Good Neighbor Authority agreement between DNR and USFS.
 Signed in 2017, the Good Neighbor Authority allows DNR to conduct forest health work on federal lands.
 A Good Neighbor Authority agreement with WDFW signed in January this year provides additional opportunities.

-- The agreement supports Washington state goals and existing plans, such as DNR's 20-Year Forest Health Strategic Plan, which will restore the health of 1.25 million acres of federal, state, private, and tribal forest.
+- The agreement supports Washington state goals and existing plans, such as DNR's 20-Year Forest Health Strategic Plan: Eastern Washington, Forest Action Plan, and Western Washington Forest Health Strategic Plan.

 - By working together, the agencies will maximize resources and create the efficiencies needed to return Washington's forest health, which is a cornerstone to healthy wildlife habitat and clean water.